krasimir/riew/README.md

 ## Routines & channels

 Imagine that you need to transfer messages between two entities in your system.
-They don't know about each other but they can use a _channel_.
-We can put and take messages from the channel and as long as we have access to it we are able to communicate.
+They don't know about each other.
+With Riew you can use use a _channel_.
+We can put and take messages from the channel and as long as your entities have access to it they'll be able to exchange data.
+Consider the following example.

 ```js
 const ch = chan("MY_CHANNEL");